Skip to content

 2. Code Implementation

-The code loops at most \(n\) rounds, therefore the time complexity is \(O(n)\).
+The code runs for at most \(n\) rounds, so the time complexity is \(O(n)\).

-Variables \(i\), \(j\), and \(res\) use a constant amount of extra space, therefore the space complexity is \(O(1)\).
+Variables \(i\), \(j\), and \(res\) use only a constant amount of extra space, so the space complexity is \(O(1)\).

 max_capacity.py